Steve2608/Computational-Data-Analytics/reports/UE1/report1.md

 >- *with default parameters.*
 >- *without pruning (`unpruned=True` / `-U`) and minimum one instance per leaf (`minNumObj=1` / `-M 1`).*

+For the tables below, classification accuracy is calculated using a 10-fold cross-validation.

 **5% Noise**

 |                  | default parameters | unpruned & minNumObj=1 | gridSearched(confidenceFactor, minNumObj) |